 Camping ground infrastructure projects could be in scope, provided the campground is council-owned.
 We look closely at these proposals to consider their impact on commercial operators in the area (if any).

 Wharves and berths

 Infrastructure connected to wharves (eg, shelters or toilets for off-and on-boarding passengers) are eligible if they provide a solution to an identified problem.
-However, wharves and berths themselves are out of scope, but will be considered on a case by case basis.
+However, wharves and berths themselves are generally out of scope, but will be considered on a case by case basis.

 Feasibility studies can be funded where applicants have established a tourism infrastructure problem that needs to be addressed but requires additional specialist advice on the best solution to that problem.

 A separate application form for feasibility studies is available when funding rounds open.